Bubbles0989/Py-Projects/src/FizzBuzz/README.md

-### Fizzbuzz python exercise
+### Fizzbuzz python exercise :speech_balloon:

-The program must print numbers from 1 to 100, but for multiples of 3 it must print "Fizz" instead of the number, for multiples of 5 it must print "buzz" instead of the number and for multiples of both 3 and 5 it must pront "fizzbuzz" instead of the number.
+The program must print numbers from 1 to 100, but for multiples of 3 it must print "fizz" instead of the number, for multiples of 5 it must print "buzz" instead of the number and for multiples of both 3 and 5 it must pront "fizzbuzz" instead of the number.